testhubneki/library/README.md

 To install
 1. git clone https://github.com/testhubneki/library.git

-2. Edit .env.example and save as .env in .env file add name of your database, username, password
+2. Edit .env.example and save as .env

 3. In .env file add name of your database, username, password